xledx/xledx/README.md

 ## Tips

-If you enjoy my published music or open-source work, you can leave an optional tip.
+LED-M publishes music and open-source technical research.

+Tips are optional appreciation for music and open-source content that has already been published.

 🍵 [Buy me a matcha](https://ko-fi.com/xledx)